Skip to content

 Colorado restrictions can vary by county, field office, forest, and date.
 Treat campfire plans as optional until the exact land manager confirms them.

-• Set a lower-elevation fallback
+• Set a lower or easier fallback

 Colorado is a short-season boondocking state